olincollege/Softdew-Valley/README.md

 The user can control their character using WASD keys to move up, left, down, and right respectively.
-The number keys can be used select a slot in the inventory and once the user has an item selected (hoe, watering can, seed) the space bar can be used to use the item.
-Different plants have different amounts of days they take to grow and must be watered everyday to grow.
+The number keys can be used select a slot in the inventory, and once the user has an item selected (hoe, watering can, seed), the space bar can be used to use the item.
+Inventory slots can also be selected by clicking on the desired item.
+Different plants have different numbers of days they take to grow and must be watered every day to grow.
 The user can sleep by entering the house and walking to the bed and can harvest plants by pressing H.